The nature of the expenditure that is spent in business is very important.

 But the tax treatment depends on the items bought.

 The expenditure that has a capital nature is generally not allowable as a revenue deduction when computing taxable profits.

 If it qualifies for capital allowance, depending on the nature of the capital expenditure, the business owner could have tax relief on the items purchased in the tax year.

 The rate of the tax relief would depend on the items bought because some tax relief could be at 100% of the cost or less.

 The main issue is that HMRC has stated that there is no simple test that can be applied to confirm the nature of some complicated transactions.

-When expenditures are complicated and hard to differentiate, they are usually determined by reference to the relevant facts that applied to the expenditure incurred and the nature of the trade carried out by the business owners.
+When these are complicated and hard to differentiate, they are usually determined by reference to the relevant facts that are applied to the expenditure incurred and the nature of the trade carried out by the business owners.